PsuAstro528/Spring2019-website-src/content/lessons/week6/discuss.md

 - Does thinking about it make a difference?
 ___
 ## Memory Layout
 Are allocated blocks of memory always contiguous?

-If not, how does the computer "know" which blocks go together?
+How does the computer "know" which blocks go together?
 ___
 ## Debuggers
 - gdb